 Physically connecting the new power source requires existing power to be temporarily suspended.
 This is often scheduled to occur during non-working hours to limit disruption to daily business activities.

 While your solar equipment provider can help with the application to request this physical interconnection, it would be a good idea to get your legal team involved at this point.
 The interconnection application provides proof of insurance and illustrates compliance with all utility requirements.
-It confirms to the utility that there is a legal and safe process for disconnecting the existing system as well as monitoring any future export of power onto its grid.
+It confirms to the utility that there is a legal and safe process for disconnecting the existing system and for monitoring any future export of power onto its grid.

 Commissioning marks the home stretch to having a fully operational commercial solar installation.
-At this point, the solar provider confirms that the system was built in accordance with the plan and that it operates within acceptable parameters.
+At this point, the solar provider will confirm that the system was built in accordance with the plan and that it operates within acceptable parameters.

 Operation and maintenance

-After your new installation is commissioned and online, you will want to make sure it stays that way.
+After your new installation is commissioned and online, you'll want to make sure it stays that way.
 The level of support you receive for operation and solar panel maintenance from your solar equipment supplier is already specified in your contract.
 It can range from basic annual inspections and monthly performance reports up to the gold standard for O&M: a performance guarantee.
-That’s where the solar equipment provider guarantees a percentage of available energy will be produced daily, aggregated over one to five years.
+That’s where the solar equipment provider guarantees a percentage of available energy will be produced daily, aggregated over 1 to 5 years.
 If that amount falls short, the solar equipment company is required to pay a pre-negotiated amount to make up the difference.